aukspot/dles/README.md

 - [TimeGuessr](https://timeguessr.com) - Guess the right time and location of each historical photo.
 - [travle](https://travle.earth) - Connect the starting country to the ending country by naming countries in between them.
 - [Treasure Guessr](https://play.treasureguessr.com) - Narrow down a location on the world map.
-- [TuneGuesser](https://www.tuneguessr.net/) - Guess the country that the song is from by listening to small parts of it.
 - [Viewdle](https://viewdle.org) - Guess the country based on the view.
 - [WhenTaken](https://whentaken.com) - Guess the year and location of the given photo.
 - [WhenTaken Movies](https://movies.whentaken.com) - Guess where and when the given movie scene was filmed.